 If you would like to be sent a paper copy of the appeal form and guidance booklet please contact us.

-A provisional timetable of appeal hearing dates (PDF, 27kb) is provided for your reference.
+A provisional timetable of appeal hearing dates (PDF, 23kb) is provided for your reference.

 If you have any queries about the appeals process more generally please contact us.

-The closing date for submitting admissions appeals for Year 7 September 2013 is 28 March 2013.
-We will endeavour to hear all appeals received by the deadline, by the end of the summer term.
+The closing date for submitting admissions appeals for Year 7 September 2014 is 1 April 2014.
+We will endeavour to hear all appeals received by the deadline, by the end of the summer term

 School admission appeals panel